cran-task-views/NetworkAnalysis/NetworkAnalysis.md

   - `manynet` includes plotting methods for much of its output, including blockmodels and dendrograms for clustering.

-- `r pkg("multigraph")` is a powerful tool providing easier visualizations of multigraphs, valued/signed networks, bipartite networks, multilevel networks, and Cayley graphs with various layout options.
+- `r pkg("multigraph")` is a powerful tool providing easier visualizations of multigraphs, various types of networks (multilevel/multiples, temporal, spatial, bipartite, valued, signed), and Cayley graphs with various layout options.

 #### Extensions for `ggplot2`